khendrikse/khendrikse.github.io/posts/2020-05-11-redirection-and-pipeline-magic.md

 intro: Enough developers out there deliver great day-to-day work without having to touch bash whatsoever.
 Yet, every now and then we all encounter a piece of bash script, be it from a colleague or copied from a Stack Overflow post.
 Yeah, the script works, but do we understand what is happening?
 I wanted to know myself so I started small.
 Let's dive into redirection.
 tags: #bash #linux #beginner #til
 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/sp68ef6310avveg2dxjp.png
+cover_image_alt: illustration of lines and arrows going in different directions
 ---

 ## Redirection